|

 - SAARA:

-Finnish form of Sarah,
+Finnish form of Hebrew Sarah,

 meaning

-- SABAH:
+- SABAH

-Arabic name meaning "morning."
+- Arabic name meaning "morning."

 - SABEEN:

-Arabic name meaning "follower of another religion."
+Arabic name meaning "Sabine; a follower of another religion."

 - SABELA: